benf223/Meteor/README.md

 Does the game sound easy enough?
 Well here's the catch:
 * There are walls on the edges of the screen, so meteorites will bounce off them.
 * Meteorites can only be swiped ONCE!
-* Some meteorites will direcctly target the village (Aggressive meteorites, coloured RED)
+* Some meteorites will directly target the village (Aggressive meteorites, coloured RED)

 As the game progresses, the difficulty of the game will increase.
 Here are the affecting factors:
 * Increased Meteorite Speed